 One of Arizona’s more innovative wrong-way driver detection methods is its use of thermal camera technology.
 The department of transportation installed these cameras along I-17 last year in the hopes of reducing wrong-way incidents as part of a pilot project.
 The thermal detection system utilizes flashing LED warning signs aimed to alert wrong-way drivers.
 When these warning signs are tripped, the system activates alerts on overhead highway message boards to notify other drivers of a potential wrong-way vehicle.
 Also, the moment the wrong-way driver enters the freeway, all traffic cameras automatically turn toward the vehicle to help ADOT personnel track it.
 The thermal sensor cameras are then used to detect the vehicle on the freeway to update law enforcement officers regarding its location.
 Together this system allows law enforcement to efficiently stop these drivers to prevent collisions.

 Sadly, nearly every week another wrong-way crash is reported.
-As Arizona Injury Lawyers, we remind you to be smart, be diligent, pay attention, don't rush, and be present.
+As car accident lawyers in Phoenix, we remind you to be smart, be diligent, pay attention, don’t rush, and be present.
 Of course, if you are involved in a wrong-way car crash, we, at Torgenson Law, are always ready to speak with you about your potential claim, review your insurance policy, or otherwise investigate possible avenues of recovery.
-Call us today at (602) 759-0012.
+Call us today at (602) 726-0747.